Skip to content

 Materials List:

-• Safety Equipment (goggles)
+• safety equipment (goggles)

-• Pangaea-Modern cards
+• Pangaea-to-modern cards

-• Waxed Paper (three inches larger than bowl)
+• waxed paper (3" larger than bowl)

 PROCEDURE:

 Students will complete three tasks related to showing evidence that the continents are moving.
-The first activity has students using a set of 4 cards, supplied with the lab, to place in order from oldest map to the most present map showing the placement of continents throughout history.
+The first activity has students using a set of four cards, supplied with the lab, to place in order from oldest map to the most present map showing the placement of continents throughout history.

 Finally, students will be able to see what happened to the continents over millions of years, in just seconds.
 Using a bowl, wax paper, shaving cream, and the mini continents provided, students will see what Harry Hess discovered as he used sonar to map the ocean floor.
 As the continents move, and the shaving cream fills the empty space, students are able to see how the crust is constantly changing the way the continents are located.